Who is this course for?

 What does this course lead on to?

-The programme of study is designed to provide the opportunity to progress into employment in the construction industry, and/or further study on higher level courses such as HNC and BSc in Construction Management or Civil Engineering.
+The programme of study is designed to provide the opportunity to progress into employment in the construction industry, and/or further study on higher level courses such as HND and BSc (Hons) in Construction Management or HNC and B Eng (Hons) in Civil Engineering at University College Jersey.

 How much will it cost?